-Scientists at the University of Oxford for the first time have revealed a theory that can be used to support alien predictions and better understands their behavior.
-They demonstrate that aliens are conceivably formed by similar procedures and systems that molded humans, for example, a natural selection.
+For the first time, scientists at the University of Oxford have revealed a theory that can be used to support alien predictions and better understand their behavior.
+They demonstrate that aliens are conceivably formed by similar procedures and systems that molded humans, such as natural selection.

 Sam Levin, a researcher in Oxford’s Department of Zoology, Extraterrestrial Life.”